-Comment: The R-6 density proposed for the subject property will be consistent with this policy.
+Comment: The R-8 density proposed for the subject property will be consistent with this policy.
 The somewhat higher density of development than the existing R-10 zoning makes for a more compact land use pattern that reduces the amount of public street per dwelling, thereby reducing travel by single-occupancy vehicles and increased use of alternative modes of transportation.
-In particular, the proposed subdivision will provide for vehicular and pedestrian connections by completing the street system in this area.
+In particular, the proposed subdivision will provide for vehicular and pedestrian connections by completing Windmill Drive through the site and by extending Hampton Drive to the north so that an eventual connection to Central Point Road can be made.
 Public sidewalks will be provided on all streets within this project.